OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 #.
 You can turn off this effect at any time using :menuselection:`Map --> Mylar` from the menu bar

+..
+Writing tip
+  The final heading should provide pointers to further tutorials, documentation or further things to try.
+  Present a list of ideas for people to try out.
+Start off very specific with something most people can do based on the materials as presented.
+  Continue on with a challenge that involves a small bit of research (it is recommended that research be limited to something that can be found in documentation packaged on OSGeo Live, as users might not be connected to the internet.

 Things to Try
 =============